Tring to Berkhamsted via Tom's Hill walk

 Take the train nearest to 10 am from London Euston to Tring, journey length from 40 to 52 minutes.
 There are four trains an hour from Berkhamsted back to Euston.
 Rail ticket: buy a day return to Tring.

 Your pub lunch stop on this walk is the Bridgewater Arms (tel 01442 842408) in the village of Little Gaddesden.
-Open seven days a week, the pub serves inexpensive food from a varied menu, in comfortable internal dining areas and a very pleasant beer garden.
-Lunch is served weekdays 12 noon until 2-30 pm, and until later at weekends.
+Open seven days a week, the pub serves good value food from a varied menu, in comfortable internal dining areas and a very pleasant beer garden.
+Food is served all day (November 2021) weekdays from 12 noon until 9 pm, and at weekends from 10 am until 9 pm.

 After the walk, we would love to get your feedback